qeeqbox/social-analyzer/README.md

 `Social Analyzer is in a league of its own and is a very impressive tool that I thoroughly recommend for Digital Investigators and OSINT practitioners` - by [Joseph Jones, Founder of Strategy Nord, Unita Insight and OS2INT](https://os2int.com/toolbox/investigating-usernames-with-social-analyzer/)

-## Updates
-- --top and --countries are implemented for the CLIs - You can select websites by country or by their top ranking as --top 10 --countries 'us br ru' 🔥
-- ~~New updates for the GUI version - You can generate stats of categories.
-Also, you can select websites by their global ranking in the setting window 🔥~~ < simplified
-- ~~New updates for the CLIs - You can select websites by their global ranking as --websites top10, --websites top123 etc.. 🔥~~ < simplified
-- The new Social-Analyzer version uses it's own automated graph visualization called Ixora
-- I have been getting many public & private requests to add static websites' info to the detection db, this is being implemented and +400 detections should have that.
-If you have any -private module, and you are not able to see the static websites' info, download the latest version or email me for details

 ## So·cial Me·di·a
 Websites and applications that enable users to create and share content or to participate in social networking - Oxford Dictionary